 You can play with temperature settings and run each waffle twice (once on low to get an even, fluffy rise, and once more on high to get a crispy brown the outside) but the amount of work and time required basically defeats the purpose of this appliance.

 We set out to find another replacement, and the BELLA – 13591 Classic Rotating Belgian Waffle Maker is very close to the old Oster design.
 It cooks mix and from-scratch batter to a very even brown, and in just two minutes on max.
 It’s not as classy or robust as the old pick, but it makes even better waffles.

 There is no question that having a waffle maker is a luxury, and that the single-function appliance will take up some space on your kitchen counter.
 However, our testing proves that you don’t have to spend an arm and a leg to get a great product.

 For the price of a few orders of waffles in a restaurant, you can make delicious waffles in your own home, and customize them any way you want.
 And you don’t need to waste your money on a premium-priced waffle maker either.

 If saving space is your top priority, the Cuisinart – Round Classic Waffle Maker is an excellent choice that will fold up into an 11 x 4 inch space against your counter wall when not in use.
 If you want “classic”, or non-Belgian style waffles, this is the way to go.

-However, we found the absolute best value to come from the Oster Flip Nonstick Belgian Waffle Maker.
+However, we found the absolute best value to come from the Oster-Flip Nonstick Belgian Waffle Maker.
 With just a slightly larger footprint than the Cuisinart, the Oster created the tastiest, most consistent, most evenly cooked waffles from all six of our finalists.
 Best of all, the Oster is also the fastest waffle maker we tested, so you can grab a cup of coffee and start enjoying those delicious waffles as quickly as possible.